jessevang/UnifiedExperienceSystem/README.md

 Step 2: Register the API with your Abilities
-To register API to gameLaunched
+To register API see method for gameLaunched, To see API call to get your ability level see OnButtonPress Method.
 ```csharp
 public class ModEntry : Mod
 {